Topological electronic crystals in twisted bilayer-trilayer graphene: Methods

 \textbf{Spatial charge distribution calculation.} The spatial distribution $n(\mathbf{r})$ in Fig.~\ref{fig:1}(b) is defined as $\langle c^\dagger(\mathbf{r})c(\mathbf{r)\rangle}$, where $c(\mathbf{r})$ is electron annihilation operator in real-space.
 It can be calculated as:

-where $\mathbf{k}$ is defined in the BZ, $\lvert u(\mathbf{k+q})\rangle$ is the periodic part of the Bloch wavefunction. $\mathbf{q}=n_1 \mathbf{G_1}+n_2\mathbf{G_2}$ is any integer linear combination of reciprocal lattice vectors.
+where $\mathbf{k}$ is defined in the BZ, which is discretized into $N_1\times N_2$ points. $\lvert u(\mathbf{k+q})\rangle$ is the periodic part of the Bloch wavefunction. $\mathbf{q}=n_1 \mathbf{G_1}+n_2\mathbf{G_2}$ is any integer linear combination of reciprocal lattice vectors.
+The unit of $n(\mathbf{r})$ is the area of the BZ divided by $4\pi^2$.
 For the metallic state, we use the single-particle Bloch wavefunction and sum over $\mathbf{k}$ below the Fermi energy at $\nu=1/4$.
 The reciprocal lattice vectors are moir\'e reciprocal lattice vectors.
-For the generalized AHC state, we use the Hartree--Fock Bloch wavefunction and sum over $\mathbf{k}$ in the reduced \m BZ.
+For the TEC state, we use the Hartree--Fock Bloch wavefunction and sum over $\mathbf{k}$ in the reduced \m BZ.
 The first conduction band is fully filled at $\nu=1/4$.
 The reciprocal lattice vectors are half the moir\'e reciprocal lattice vectors.

 \textbf{Berry curvature and Chern number calculation.} We use the method from Ref.~\onlinecite{fukui2005chern} to calculate Berry curvature.
 The BZ is discretized into an $N_1\times N_2$ grid.
 For each $\mathbf{k}$ in the BZ, we calculate the $U(1)$ link: